ClusterHQ/flocker/docs/tutorial/moving-applications.rst

 Let's look at an extremely simple Flocker configuration for one node running a container containing a MongoDB database.

+# TODO It is not clear (maybe archive will solve) what the filenames of these
+# should be when I save them.

 .. literalinclude:: minimal-application.yml
+   :language: yaml
 .. literalinclude:: minimal-deployment.yml
+   :language: yaml

 Next take a look at what containers Docker is running on the VM you just created:

-# TODO syntax highlight the literalincludes
 # TODO emphasize-lines for the changed IP
 #TODO Talk about where the IP addresses come from